kosli-dev/cli-docs-spike/README.md

 Spike of Kosli CLI documentation idea.
-Hovering over content auto-scrolls related/explanatory content in other dom elements into view.
+Hovering over content highlights and auto-scrolls related/explanatory content in other dom elements into view.

 - Top section is a Trails `.kosli.yml` template file (lhs) and pane for commentary (rhs)
 ![Screenshot](https://github.com/kosli-dev/cli-docs-spike/blob/main/docs/template.png?raw=true)
 - Middle section is crude mock-up of Trail Attestations on a horizontal "washing line"